Cinco Bayou, Florida: Etymology

 Cinco Bayou was inspired by the local nickname turned official name of the bayou which has distributary streams forming five bifurcations as well as the causeway that was formerly called the Five Mile Bridge (now Cinco Bayou Bridge) which is located on Elgin Parkway (FL-85).
 "Cinco" means "five" in Spanish, and developers who platted the subdivision decided to also adopt it as the name of the town.

 History

 Cinco Bayou was platted in 1940, and the Town of Cinco Bayou officially incorporated as a municipality on July 3, 1950, at a meeting held at the Cinco Bayou garage, attended by about 60 people.
 Gordon Gibson was elected the first mayor.
 At this time there were about 250 residents in the area between the Fort Walton city limits and the Cinco Bayou, an east-west oriented finger of water on the west end of the Choctawhatchee Bay.

 Geography

-The approximate coordinates for the Town of Cinco Bayou is located at (30.421748, –86.609120).

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.
 The town is completely surrounded by the city of Fort Walton Beach.